Adricarpin/Flask-REST-API/README.md

 In this post I will develop a web application for a Machine Learning model.
 I will use Flask, a microframework where you can build a REST API in a simple way with Python code.

 We will work with [Adult Census Income](https://www.kaggle.com/uciml/adult-census-income) Dataset.
-We will try to predict if a person earns more than 50k or not, thus we have a binary classification problem.
+We will try to predict if a person earns more than 50k a year or not, thus we have a binary classification problem.
 As explanatory variables, we will use personal characteristics as age, sex, marital status and working hours per week.

 We will use HTML for building the web application.
 I know many people reading this are not familiar with it, so if you are one of them, don't worry!
 I am not an expert either so the code here is not a big deal.
-It is also worth mentioning that in this post I will focus on developing a REST API, so the web development will take a secondary place.
+It is also worth mentioning that in this post I will focus on developing a REST API, so web development will take a secondary place.

 this post is structured as follows: First we will define in an easy way the concepts we have to know before building a REST API.
 Then, I will explain the code step by step.
 You can find all the code used for this proyect in [this repository](https://github.com/Adricarpin/Flask-REST-API.git).